Transportation FAQ

 • Will the bus run after school?

-Bus service is only being offered for the morning commute to school.
-It has been determined that at this time, it is too difficult to accommodate different school departure times and individual after-school activity schedules that vary on a daily basis.
+We are testing an afternoon bus pilot for the Noe Valley route only at this time.
+It is difficult to accommodate different school departure times and individual after-school activity schedules that vary on a daily basis.

 • How does the pricing work?

-Bus service is priced at $2,500 for the 2023-24 school year, for San Francisco Buses and $2,900 for the Marin bus.
+Bus service is priced at $2,500 for the 2024-25 school year, for San Francisco Buses and $2,900 for the Marin bus.
 Your daughter can ride any day she wants; however, the full-time cost of participating in this program is fixed.
 You will be billed for the entire school year.
 Financial assistance is available.

 • May I speak to a current family about their experience?